Popolia/PaliaTools3-DefaultGraphicsDX11-/README.md

 so the file with the modification is him ![Capture d’écran 2023-09-01 215750](https://github.com/Popolia/PaliaTools3/assets/69745473/a787ccce-d13f-4a4a-9c88-138a445c47ae) the file I'm supplying has already gone through the procedure, you just need to replace it the file (this is to explain the basic process)
 C:\Users\Admin\AppData\Local\Palia\Saved\Config\WindowsClient,

+how do I go to appdata?

+Window + r => %localappdata%

+ps:"Help!
+I have a Super Ultrawide monitor or a nonstandard resolution."

+"Go to the installation directory and then Saved\Config\Windows Client.
+By deafult, this will be %localappdata%\Palia\Saved\Config\WindowsClient Open the engine.ini file in notepad.
+Add this as a new line at the bottom of the file and then save changes.

+[/script/engine.localplayer] AspectRatioAxisConstraint=AspectRatio_MaintainYFOV

+Relaunch the game.
+Thank you to Mazimba for this one!"